RateTheLandlord/rtl-frontend/README.md

 # Rate The Landlord

-A simple website for Renter's to rate their Landlord
+A simple website for Renters to rate their Landlord

 ## Getting Started